NotMugil/notmugil.github.io/README.md

 # Portfolio Website

-This repository contains the source code for a portfolio website.
-The website serves as a showcase for displaying your skills, projects, and achievements to potential clients or employers.
+This repository contains the source code for my portfolio website.

 ## Table of Contents